ikr4-m/ikr4-m/README.md

 I'm a backend developer and data analyst from Makassar, South Sulawesi, Indonesia.
 Currently I was taking bachelor degree of Techincal Information.
 I'm still not working.
 But I am currently still accepting projects as a freelancer.

-I like trying and experimenting some absurd things in programming especially in backend side.
+I like trying and experimenting some absurd things in programming world especially in backend side.

 ## Reach Me!
 * [Dotfiles](https://github.com/skymunn/dotfiles)